sul-dlss/dor-services-app/README.md

 Missing: 26 of 7500 (0.3466666666666667%)
 ```

-This is similar to `bin/validate-to-cocina` but reports errors raised when mapping to Fedora.
+This is similar to `bin/validate-to-desc-cocina` but reports errors raised when mapping to Fedora.

 Note that the location of the cache can be set with `FEDORA_CACHE` environment variable.

-### Validate roundtrip mapping (to Cocina from Fedora then to Fedora from Cocina)
+### Validate roundtrip mapping (to Cocina from MODS then to Fedora from MODS -- descriptive metadata only)
 ```
-$ bin/validate-cocina-roundtrip -h
+$ bin/validate-desc-cocina-roundtrip -h
-Usage: bin/validate-cocina-roundtrip [options]
+Usage: bin/validate-desc-cocina-roundtrip [options]
     -s, --sample SAMPLE              Sample size, otherwise all druids.
     -r, --random                     Select random druids.
     -f, --fast                       Do not write results files.
     -d, --druids DRUIDS              List of druids (instead of druids.txt).
     -h, --help                       Displays help.

-$ bin/validate-cocina-roundtrip -s 10 -r
+$ bin/validate-desc-cocina-roundtrip -s 10 -r
 ```

 Using the druids from `druids.txt` and the cache, this will compare the differences between the original MODS (Fedora descriptive metadata) and the roundtripped MODS.

 Alternatively, to map a single druid:
 ```
-$ bin/validate-cocina-roundtrip -d druid:bh164hd2167
+$ bin/validate-desc-cocina-roundtrip -d druid:bh164hd2167
 ```

 Errors totals are summarized.
 For example: